communityvirtualpowerplant/smartPowerStation/README.md

 This project combines a power station with smart relays and an automated transfer switch.

 The basic idea is that devices are assigned to the given position (P1-4).
+Depending on the hardware used, P1 and P3 can be integrated in the power station.
+P4 depends on whether or not a solar panel is included in the system.

 ![image](https://github.com/communityvirtualpowerplant/smartPowerStation/blob/main/smartPowerStation_March31_2025.drawio.png)